 I thought a Gibson was beyond me, and got an Epi.
 Then the collecting gene kicked in and the Special was invited into the family.
 And then the SG, and finally (or so I thought) a proper Les Paul Sunburst.
 How wrong was I…

 Hollow body, semi-solid, or solidbody.
 Gibson has always been instrument makers as opposed to Fender’s tool shop approach.
 Getting the Ibanez copy in 1973 paved way for the growing number of original Gibsons accumulated, and as with Fender I wanted to document the wide range of models through the years.
 Keeping the mistakes out, of course.
 No robot tuners, or even worse, Jimi Hendrix models… Sorry for mentioning that.
-It seems Gibson is back on track; I’ve got a 2019 Gold Top to prove it.
+It seems Gibson is back on track; I enjoyed a 2019 Gold Top that proved it until a genuine 70’s model appeared.

 1957 hollowbody, newer 135 and 175.
-Three 335 family members from 1972 to 2001.
-I wanted to tell the Les Paul story summary in six guitars; the Junior failed at first (see recent Apprentice acquisition), but there is now a Junior, a Special, a Gold Top, a Sunburst, a Deluxe, and a Recording.
+Four 335 family members from 1972 to 1979 plus one Artist.
+I wanted to tell the Les Paul story summary in six guitars; the Junior failed at first (see recent Apprentice acquisition), but there is now a Junior, a Special, a Sunburst, two Deluxes, and a Recording.
 There is also an SG, and being a broadminded collector, I have included an Epiphone bass and doubleneck in the SG family, and an Orville in the shape of a Custom.
 If Father Christmas reads this; would you consider a Les Paul Professional?

 Gibson Les Paul Special